 Children who sustained injuries during childbirth could face long-term effects and developmental disorders that could stay with them for the rest of their lives.
 The doctors who perform negligent deliveries or make dangerous healthcare decisions for you and your child should be held responsible for those decisions.
 In many cases where your child suffers from cerebral palsy and other symptoms of brain damage during childbirth, you may be entitled to sue the negligent doctor for substantial compensation.

-Call The Law Offices of Prosper Shaked today to discuss filing a medical malpractice lawsuit against your doctor.
+Call Prosper Shaked Accident Injury Attorneys PA today to discuss filing a medical malpractice lawsuit against your doctor.
 Miami cerebral palsy and brain damage lawyer Prosper Shaked offers free legal consultations to help you learn more about filing a birth injury lawsuit and seeking compensation for your child’s injuries and health conditions.
 For a free legal consultation on your case, call our law offices today at (305) 694-2676.

 Causes of Cerebral Palsy and Brain Damage in Childbirth Injuries